Nicolò Zaniolo: Senior

 On 7 September 2020, after being called up for the start of Italy's campaign in the 2020–21 UEFA Nations League, he suffered a second anterior cruciate ligament injury in eight months, this time in his left knee, in an eventual 1–0 away win over the Netherlands.

+On 17 May 2024, it was confirmed that Zaniolo would miss UEFA Euro 2024 after breaking his metatarsal in the penultimate league game of the season.